bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 # Git Branches

-So far we have been working only on our Main branch which is created by default when creating a new GitHub repository.
-In this chapter you will learn more about Git Branches. why you need them and how to work with them.
+So far, we have been working only on our Main branch, which is created by default when creating a new GitHub repository.
+In this chapter, you will learn more about Git Branches.
+Why you need them and how to work with them.

 The official definition of a Git branch from the git-scm.com website is the following:

 > A branch in Git is simply a lightweight movable pointer to one of these commits.

 This might be a bit confusing in case that you are just getting started.
-So you could think of branches as a way to work on youyr project by adding new feature of bug fixes without affecting the Main branch.
+So you could think of branches as a way to work on your project by adding a new feature of bug fixes without affecting the Main branch.

-That way, each new feature or bug fix that you are developing, could live on a separate branch, and later on once you are ready and have fully tested the changes, you can merge the new branch to your main branch.
-You wil learn more about merging in the next chapter!
+That way, each new feature or bug fix that you are developing could live on a separate branch, and later on, once you are ready and have fully tested the changes, you can merge the new branch to your main branch.
+You will learn more about merging in the next chapter!

-If we look into the following illustration where we have a few branches, you can see that it looks like a tree, hance the term branching:
+If we look into the following illustration where we have a few branches, you can see that it looks like a tree, hence the term branching:

 ![Git Branches](https://user-images.githubusercontent.com/21223421/111696461-03056580-883d-11eb-82c4-7f8d926629e6.png)

-Thanks to the multiple branches, you can have multiple people working on different feature or fixes at the same time each one working on their own branch.
+Thanks to the multiple branches, you can have multiple people working on different features or fixes at the same time each one working on their own branch.

 The image shows 3 branches: